caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

       QString: minimum/maximum value used in case of limitsMode=User **YaxisLimits:**
-      QString: minimum value used in case of limitsMode=User; the values must be separated by a semicolumn **background:**
+      QString: minimum value used in case of limitsMode=User; the values must be separated by a semicolon
+   **background:**
       QColor: color used for the background **foreground:**